microsoft/VSExtensibility/docs/new-extensibility-model/getting-started/create-your-first-extension.md

 ## Prerequisites

-* Visual Studio 2022.4 Preview 3 or higher with `.Net desktop development` workload.
+* Visual Studio 2022.5 Preview 1 or higher with `.Net desktop development` workload.
+The latest minimum requirement will always be listed at [Announcements](../..announcements.md) page.

 * Install latest version of [VisualStudio.Extensibility Project System](https://marketplace.visualstudio.com/items?itemName=vsext.gladstone): This extension will allow you to debug extension projects using F5.
 There is currently no other deployment mechanism supported.

-* If you are updating from Visual Studio 2022.4 Preview 1, please make sure to update VisualStudio.Extensibility Project System to latest version as there are breaking changes in VisualStudio.Extensibility packages.
+* If you are updating from earlier builds, please make sure to update VisualStudio.Extensibility Project System to latest version as there are breaking changes in VisualStudio.Extensibility packages.

 ## Create the extension project